The Art of Pouring with a Gooseneck Kettle: Tips and Techniques for Precision Brewing

 3. How do I know when the water has reached the right temperature?

 If your gooseneck kettle has a built-in thermometer or variable temperature control, it’s easy to monitor the water temperature.
-If not, you can use a separate thermometer or wait for the water to reach a light simmer (approximately 200°F or 93°C).
+If not, you can use a separate thermometer or wait for the water to reach a light simmer (approximately 200°F or 93°C) as a starting point.
+The more relevant variable for extraction kinetics is actually the slurry temperature while the water is in contact with the grounds.

 4. Can I use a regular kettle instead of a gooseneck kettle?